FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Preliminaries

 \end{defn}

-The definition of neighboring databases varies with contexts.
-In general, $X$ and $X'$ are called neighboring databases if they are the same except one single entry or one row which may contain the information of one individual.
+In literature, the definition of neighboring datasets $X, X'$ varies case by case.
+In this work, dataset $X$ is the data matrix $M_i$ introduced in Section \ref{subsec: distributed}, and we consider the scenario where ``neighboring'' means $M_i$ and $M'_i$ differ in one row, with a Euclidean norm of 1.
 DP achieves the privacy goal that anything can be learned about an individual from the released information can also be learned without that individual's participation.
 The $\varepsilon$ is often called the privacy budget which is a small constant measuring the privacy loss and it should be no larger than 1 typically \citep{dwork2014algorithmic}.
-But in some realistic settings where the adversary has limited information \citep{bhowmick2018protection} or the given problem is hard to attack, it could be large.
 The $\delta$ is also a small constant and it can be thought of as a tolerance of the more stringent $\varepsilon$-DP, i.e., $(\varepsilon,\delta)$-DP with $\delta$ being 0.

-DP is a strong notion that can protect against arbitrary risks, including the reconstruction and tracing attacks, among others \citep{dwork2014algorithmic}.
-Roughly speaking, it introduces more noise than that is required for the success of attacks.
-Yet, it is not without cost.
-To achieve DP, the algorithm's accuracy is sacrificed via adding certain noise.
-The following \emph{Gaussian mechanism} \citep{dwork2014algorithmic} provides a concrete example.
+While $(\varepsilon,\delta)$-DP is interpretable and user-friendly, it can not tightly handle composition, that is, how much the privacy loss accumulates under repeated quires on the same data.
+To ensure the exact composition, many new notions of DP have been developed, such as concentrated differential privacy \citep{dwork2016concentrated}, R\'{e}nyi differential privacy \citep{mironov2017renyi}, truncated concentrated differential privacy \citep{bun2018composable}, and Gaussian differential privacy \citep{dong2019gaussian}, among others.
+In this work, we specifically focus on R\'{e}nyi differential privacy (RDP).